Study Abroad Program Overview

 mid June to late August

 Quarter campus students: If you wish to extend your UCEAP participation, you can extend to the fall term!

-Dormitory housing is not available for students on this program; however, students may stay temporarily in the NTNU hostel while looking for permanent accommodation.
+Dormitory housing is available for students in the NTNU Residence Hall or students may make their own arrangements.
 MTC provides extensive information about rentals to students.